 Evening entertainment includes dueling pianos at the Bar at Times Square, bar-top dancing at Coyote Ugly and a Cirque du Soleil production.
 And when you’re done for the night, the New York New York has over 2,000 rooms with comfortable and modern amenities.
 For extra relaxation, the outdoor pool area includes three oversize hot tubs and private cabanas, and a health club and spa are also on site.

 Why we love it: AAA guests find a “fabulous value” at New York New York, given its “convenient location,” “fantastic” views, “terrific staff” and “awesome rooms.”

-Right beside New York New York, the Monte Carlo is conveniently located in the middle of all the action.
+Right beside New York New York, the Monte Carlo (now known as Park MGM Las Vegas) is conveniently located in the middle of all the action.
 In addition to its classic and elegantly designed guest rooms, a major draw is having one of the city’s biggest water complexes, where guests can reserve a seat beside the 400-foot-long lazy river, wave tank, lagoon pool and hot tub.
 A spa and fitness center are also available.

 Why we love it: AAA guests love the “spacious rooms,” the “nicely decorated” lobby and the “awesome” staff at the Monte Carlo and say they have “a blast” at this heart-of-the-Strip property.